DETAILED ACTION

 Hance, an invention in the field of warehouse automation, teaches:

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to configure Tate and Kim’s system, wherein the control device is configured to calculate the identification code position information from the crane position information and a relative position of the identification code in the image, as taught by Hance, because position calculations that make use of the relative position of the barcode or other identifier in an image enable greater precision than otherwise.
-Since this relative position determination and consequent calculation can be performed entirely in software after acquiring an image of the identification code, its implementation by Kim would yield routine and predictable results.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to configure Tate and Kim’s method for calculating identification code position information concerning a position of the identification code from the crane position information and a relative position of the identification code in the image, and also and adjusting a position of the fork relative to the placement part by moving the crane and the carriage in accordance with the calculated identification code position information, in a case of loading, on the fork, the object to be transported, as taught by Hance, firstly because position calculations that make use of the relative position of the barcode or other identifier in an image enable greater precision than otherwise.
+Since this relative position determination and consequent calculation can be performed entirely in software after acquiring an image of the identification code, its implementation would yield routine and predictable results.
+As regards the second limitation, having already calculated an offset or relative position correction for stock or a storage location on a shelf, it would nonsensical not to employ the calculation for the actual loading of an object from the shelf.

-Tate in view of Kim teaches the limitations of claim 2, but not all aspects of:
+Tate in view of Kim and Hance teaches the limitations of claim 2, but not all aspects of:

 the placement part is a device port including a receipt part or an issue part of a processing device configured to perform a process on the object to be transported;The references do not disclose device ports as part of their system.